NicholasLund5/fall25-csc-bioinf/project/report.md

 ***Personal Reflection on the LEfSe Pipeline***

 LEfSe has started to get some pushback in newer studies, and the PreLect paper (Chen et al. 2025) calls out a few familiar issues: it tends to over-select features, leans heavily on low-prevalence taxa, and its LDA scores can turn random noise into “biomarkers.”
 Basically, it gives you long lists that look scientific but aren’t always reproducible across cohorts.
-PreLect doesn’t evaluate LDA directly, but the weaknesses it identifies in LEfSe’s effect-size step naturally raise the question of whether LDA is still the right model for this kind of data.
+PreLect doesn’t evaluate LDA directly, but the weaknesses it identifies in LEfSe’s effect size step naturally raise the question of whether LDA is still the right model for this kind of data.
 On top of that, the original LEfSe repository is outdated, rarely maintained, and full of small but genuinely annoying syntax errors.
 All of this makes it reasonable to look beyond LDA.

 *Conflict of Interest*  None declared.